semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - How to manage your list of works when **moving between institutions**? ... and keeping it updated too?
 Your email address will soon expire after you leave the university :sweat:

-- A name is not enough. **Name ambiguity** impedes unique identification of researchers :dancers:.
+- Names are complex.
+The same name can refer to different people, and one person can have many names. **Name ambiguity** impedes unique identification of researchers :dancers:.
 This ambivalence is spread across cultures: James Smith, Zhang Li, María García ...
 Names have variations, change over time and are often expressed in different ways in different situations or languages.

+The following article has **4** Zhang H., **4** Zhang J., **4** Zhang L. and **5** Zhang Y. coauthors!

 <p align="center">
 <img src=figures/zhang.png width="750">